paripsky/devedash/README.md

-# Develog
+# Devedash

-Develog is a dashboard creation tool that lets users create dynamic dashboards consisting of customizable widgets.
+Devedash is a dashboard creation tool that lets users create dynamic dashboards consisting of customizable widgets.

 Built with React, Mantine UI, Sandpack and Supabase.